ichthyosaurus/harbour-file-browser/README.md

 ### Features

  - Browse and search files and folders on the phone
- - Open files (if xdg-open finds a preferred application)
+ - Open files with an external app
  - View image files and pictures as thumbnails or in a gallery
  - Play back WAV, MP3, OGG, and FLAC audio
  - Install Android APK and Sailfish RPM packages